WallarooLabs/wally/book/getting-started/run-a-application.md

 - Our Metrics UI that allows you to monitor the performance and health of your applications.
 - Giles receiver is designed to capture TCP output from Wallaroo applications.
 - Giles sender is used to send test data into Wallaroo applications over TCP.
-- Our example Wallaroo application.
+- Machida, our program for running Wallaroo Python applications.

-You're going to setup our "Celsius to Fahrenheit" example.
+You're going to setup our "Celsius to Fahrenheit" example application.
 Giles sender will be used to pump data into the application.
 Giles receiver will receive the output and our Metrics UI will be running so you can observe the overall performance.

 The Metrics UI process will be run in the background via Docker.
 The other three processes (receiver, sender, and Wallaroo) will run in the foreground.
-We recommend that you run each process in a separate window.
+We recommend that you run each process in a separate terminal.

 Let's get started!

-## Start the Metrics UI
+## Terminal 1, Start the Metrics UI

 To start the Metrics UI run: